 Crush the lemongrass piece with the blunt side of your knife to release the oils.

 Heat a pot and add coconut oil.
 When the oil starts to heat up add 1/4 tsp salt, chili powder, and unroasted curry powder.
-Fry them until the spices become dark brown to almost black.
+Fry them in low heat until the spices become dark brown to almost black.
 Turn off the heat if it's smoking too much.
 Stir continuously.